 - Hydroponic solutions: 5.5-6.5; most hydroponic nutrient brands will indicate an ideal level for their product

-How to fix nutrient lockout
+How to fix nutrient lockout in cannabis plants

 Once you have identified nutrient lockout: